kaiyuanw/MuAlloy/README.md

 run Acyclic
 ```
 `MuAlloy` mutates `some n: ...` to `all n: ...`, which restricts every
-`Node` in `l` without a subsequent `Node` following `link`.
+`Node` in `l` without a subsequent `Node` along the `link`.
 This
-overconstrains `l` so it can only have one `Node`.
-The above `AUnit`
+overconstrains `l` so it can be empty or only have one `Node`.
+The
-test will be unsatisfiable for `List0` as `Node1` has a subsequent
+above `AUnit` test will be unsatisfiable for `List0` as `Node1` has a
-`Node` as `Node0`.
-Since the `test` is satisfiable for the original
+subsequent node `Node0`.
+Since the `test` is satisfiable for the
-model but is unsatisfiable for the mutant, it kills the mutant.
+original model but is unsatisfiable for the mutant, it kills the
-Similarly, if an AUnit test is unsatisfiable for the original model
+mutant.
+Similarly, if an `AUnit` test is unsatisfiable for the
-but is satisfiable for the mutant, it also kills the mutant.
+original model but is satisfiable for the mutant, it also kills the
+mutant.

 # Publications
 * "MuAlloy : An automated mutation system for Alloy."